![]() |

 The following screening techniques help in early detection of breast cancer and improve chances of survival significantly.

-Breast Self Exam - Performing regular breast self exams will ensure that you are familiar with your normal fluctuation in breast consistency.
+Breast Self-Exam – Performing regular breast self-exams (monthly is recommended) will ensure that you are familiar with your normal fluctuation in breast consistency.
 This interactive feature developed by the Minority Health Initiative provides training on how to perform a breast self exam.

-Clinical Breast Exams - This is a touch test similar to the breast self exam, but is performed by your health care provider.
+Clinical Breast Exams – This is a touch test similar to the breast self-exam, but is performed by your health care provider.
+All areas of the breast are carefully pressed to find lumps that may no be seen on mammogram.

 Breast cancer is a serious disease but it is treatable if caught early on.
 The NetWellness features listed below contain information regarding general breast health.